Workforce strategy: 6 steps to future-proofing your team

 “The labor market is too competitive now to not be doing what you love,” says Angie Earlywine, workplace strategist and Senior Director in the Total Workplace division of Global Occupier Services at Cushman & Wakefield.
 “Most people do the right thing.”

 But of course, ‘doing the right thing’ is only possible when you’re enabled to do so.
 Developing a workforce strategy therefore begins with your existing workforce.
-And ensuring they have the right tools and workplace strategies
+And ensuring they have the right tools and workplace strategies.

 Only then can planners begin to identify talent gaps and determine how to close them.

-What is a workforce strategy map?
+What are workforce strategy maps?

 Workforce strategy maps are common workforce planning tools.
 Like the name suggests, they’re a visual representation of the workforce.
 This type of strategy map typically starts from the top down.
 It typically lists every position from the C-Suite through to entry-level employees.
 It should also outline the functions of each group/department, along with how they should communicate and interact with each other.